Connecting a Servo Module

 The valid parameters are:

-• position = The angle to which the servo will move when the turnout is thrown (refer below for further detailed information).
+position = The angle to which the servo will move when it is activated (refer below for further detailed information).

-• profile = There are five profiles to choose from that determine the speed at which a turnout will move: Instant, Fast, Medium, Slow, and Bounce.
+profile = There are five profiles to choose from that determine the speed at which a servo will move: Instant, Fast, Medium, Slow, and Bounce.

 As an example, consider a lineside worker that needs to be moved away from the track when a train approaches, which is controlled by an infrared sensor.